 Chopped Dexter beef, castelfranco, anchovy and cured egg yolk.
 Castelfranco is part of the radiccio family, kinda like purple chicory but less bitter and sweeter.
 The Dexter beef is the smallest native breed of cattle from the SW of Ireland.
 This seemed to be Portland’s beef tartare deconstructed and it was a decent rendition.

 Denham estate deer, salt baked celeriac, blackberries, and sunflower seeds (£27).
 Underneath that soft earthy celeriac, there was ample amounts of rich gamey venison, cooked to a beautiful rare.

 Turbot, heritage carrots, lemon verbena (£26).
 The fish flavour was delicate, distinctive and utterly delicious with those sweet earthy carrots, every mouthful was grand.

 Kid goat was an off menu special (£26).
 Mild in flavour, tender and less gamey than your standard goat – this is down the age of the meat I assume.
 It was ok but a world away and from the other dishes according to my fellow diners.

 Purple sprouting broccoli, miso, toasted almonds (£4).
 This is everything you’d need in a plate of broccoli, charred to a perfect texture retaining all the sweet goodness and doused with the umami miso.
 As were the waxy new potatoes, smoked butter and chives (£5), probably an unnecessary carbohydrate with such a good bread product available, but let’s call it a wonderful accessory.

 Green mandarin tart, meringue, shiso, yogurt (£8).
 A cleverly put together desert especially with the tubular meringue, perhaps its Portland’s rendition of the classic lemon meringue pie and it’s utterly brilliant.

 Bitter chocolate, baked milk, blackberries (£9).
 An interesting construction of ingredients and craft but possibly not a desert that appeals to the masses, well not according my table of diners.
 Lot’s of sour and bitter components hits the palate, it’s reminiscent of a black forest gateau I felt, but was the weak link in the trio of deserts we tasted.

 Hazelnut èclair (£6).
 Decadent hazelnut cream sandwiched with crisp choux pastry, glazed with caramel and delicious hazelnuts.
-We were so seduced by it, another two were ordered in quick succession and became the desert of the year, let alone the night.
+We were so seduced by it so ordered another two in quick succession.
+It became the desert of the year, let alone the night!